balsamiq/bik-grapher/README.md

 ## Advanced usage examples

-Under the hood we're using [Madge](https://www.npmjs.com/package/madge), so once you generated the artifacts (i.e., `.output/`) you can use any other Madge command to generate other types of graphs.
+Under the hood we're using [Madge](https://www.npmjs.com/package/madge), so once you generated the artifacts (i.e., `.output/`) you can use `madge` command to generate other types of graphs.

 See things that you can do:

 ```
-nvm use && npx madge --help
+npx madge --help
 ```

 Show circular stack dependencies:

 ```
-nvm use && npx madge --circular .output/stacks/
+npx madge --circular .output/stacks/
 ```

 Output apps dependencies as JSON:

 ```
-nvm use && npx madge --circular .output/apps/
+npx madge --circular .output/apps/
 ```

-Use a different format (JPEG) and layout engine for image:
+Use a different format and layout engine for the graph-image:

 ```
-nvm use && npx madge --image example.jpg --layout neato .output/apps/
+npx madge --image example.jpg --layout neato .output/apps/
 ```